BigelowLab/tcof-reporter/README.md

 ## [ERSST](https://www.ncei.noaa.gov/products/extended-reconstructed-sst) for the world (2 degree res, monthly res)

 We retain both the anomaly and the computed values.
+Runs once per month on the 28th; may lag by multiple months depending upon upstream source.

 | firstdate  | lastdate   | anomaly | count | age     |
 |:-----------|:-----------|:--------|------:|:--------|